Hike to: Mooney Falls / Havasupai

 Meet the team:

-Only that first mile or so is inclined and you actually hike down in to the canyon and up on the way out, so it’s really just the last mile coming out that you have to work for it.
+Only that first mile or so has elevation and you actually hike down in to the canyon and up on the way out, so it’s really just the last mile coming out that you have to work for it.
 The rest of the Havasu Trail is flat.

 We arrived at 6:30 am (don’t forget about the 1 hr time difference from LA… cause we totally did) and started to hike by 7 am.
 The trail is well maintained and easy to follow; just watch out for the serious amount of horse poop on that first mile going down.
 Once you reach the canyon floors, you can basically walk in the middle of what I assume is a dried up river, or if you look along the sides (sometimes right side, sometimes left), you’ll often find the sandy trail that’s easier to walk on since there are not all the small rocks.
 The first few miles, if not all, are actually marked on the trail (but not if you are walking in the middle)… which we did not realize until coming back.